Skip to content

 Basic Information Tab

-You will see 5 tabs on the page with the first one being "Basic Information."
-You will need to fill the forms out on this tab before proceeding to the next four.
+You will see five tabs on the page, with the first one being "Basic Information."
+You will need to fill out the forms on this tab before proceeding to the next four.

 Event Listing Info

 • Event Name: (Required) This will be displayed as the event’s name in the main listing, on widgets, and on corresponding details pages.
 Keep the name as short as possible.
-The new Localist theme has a smaller display area for Event Name on the calendar homepage, and if it is more than two lines the title will be cut off and ended with an elipses.
+The new Localist theme features a smaller display area for Event Name on the calendar homepage.
+If the title exceeds two lines, it will be cut off and end with an ellipsis.

 • After you have entered the event’s name, Localist may display a future duplicates warning below the field, which will detail if there are any possible matching events either in the past or future.
 This is a substring match, so if there are three characters in a row anywhere in the title that match an event currently in the system, the warning links will be displayed.
 Use this option to verify that you are not adding an event that already exists in the system.